Please enable JavaScript to view the comments powered by Disqus.

 4. Play

-• Getting opponent to reveal their card first is always better.
-I can validate my guess with a better accuracy.
-They lose 1 ability.
+• Getting the opponent to reveal their card first is always better.
+I can validate my guess with better accuracy.
+They lose one ability.
 When it’s my turn to reveal, I can plan for the best course of action

 • Ignore bluffs if you can still win without calling their bluffs